18F/hub/README.md

 Hub](https://18f.gsa.gov/hub/101/) for details and tips on how to set up and work with the Hub development environment.

+#### Authentication

+If `_config.yml` and not `_config_public.yml` is used, data will be collected from the team-api's private server (https://team-api.18f.gov/api), which requires authentication; get the HMAC shared secret, copy and edit `set_hmac_auth.sample.sh`, and source the edited file to set the shared secret into environment variables.

 ### Contributing

 1. Fork the repo ( https://github.com/18F/hub/fork ).
 If you're an 18F team member, you'll likely find it easier to clone the repo instead of forking it (`git clone --recursive git@github.com:18F/hub.git`).
 The recursive clone ensures that you'll grab the contents of private submodules.